storydoc-io/docs.storydoc.io/docs/fabric/getting-started.md

     !!! tip

-        make sure the alternate workspace directory exists and is accessible.
+        The default ```workspace``` directory is part of the installation.
+If you change the workspace directory, make sure the alternate workspace directory exists and is accessible.

 ### jdbc drivers